How Domain Brokers Really Work: 10 Lessons From 20+ Years in the Domain Business

 You want the matching .com defensively, cheaply No Fixed-price marketplace, buy it and move on

 If your situation is in the top row, hire a reputable broker, insist on escrow, and verify every credential.
-If it's in any of the other rows — which, in my experience, is where the overwhelming majority of founders actually sit — you're the buyer I used to quietly mark up.
+If it's in any of the other rows — which, in my experience, is where the overwhelming majority of founders actually sit — you're the buyer a broker quietly marks up.

 That's the deal a curated, fixed-price marketplace makes structurally impossible.
 Every name is AI-vetted for clean history and trademark conflicts before it goes live, owner-verified by DNS, priced up front with no offer game, and $199 or less with the transfer initiated within 72 hours.
 You can browse the full featured catalog, study the brandable-name playbook, or start from the keyword-domain guide — but whichever way you go in, you'll see the price before you commit a single email to a negotiation.